PHB33/.github/profile/README.md

 See this [suicide information we've compiled just for company workers](suicide_info.md)

 # Accomodations Warning for Military
 If you are staying at Motel 6 Decatur (2572 Candler Road) or Legacy at Riverdale (behind Chick-fil-A Dawrf House on Riverdale) under no circumstances should you sleep alone!
-Partner up and sleep in four hour shifts, both of these "facilities" are used to kill people and make them disappear without a trace.
+Partner up and sleep in four hour shifts, one being extremely attentive watching the room and their sleeping partner, then switch.
+Both of these places are "kill facilities" with a very high amount of cloaking in use.

 # Dope, Hope and Nope
 (coming soon)